-In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU" or "standard") 2023-07, Segment Reporting: Improvements to Reportable Segment Disclosures (Topic 280), which requires companies to enhance disclosure of significant reportable segment expenses.
-The new guidance is effective for the Company after December 15, 2024.
-Management believes that adopting this standard will not have a material impact on the Company's consolidated financial statements and related disclosures as a result of adopting this standard.
+In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU" or "standard") 2023-07, Segment Reporting: Improvements to Reportable Segment Disclosures (Topic 280).
+The Company will adopt this standard, which requires companies to enhance disclosure of significant reportable segment expenses.
+The new guidance is effective for the Company's fiscal year beginning after December 15, 2023 and for interim periods beginning after December 15, 2024.
+Management believes that upon adoption, this standard will not have a material impact on the Company's consolidated financial statements and related disclosures as a result of adopting this standard.

 In December 2023, FASB issued ASU 2023-09, Income Taxes: Improvements to Income Tax Disclosures (Topic 740), which requires companies to provide a more granular breakdown of the components that make up their effective tax rate and additional disclosures about the nature and effect of significant reconciling items.
-The new guidance is effective for the Company after December 15, 2024.
+The new guidance is effective for the Company's fiscal year beginning after December 15, 2024.
 Management believes that adopting this standard will not have a material impact on the Company's consolidated financial statements and related disclosures as a result of adopting this standard.